r3t3ch/hide-unwanted-streams-on-twitch/README.md

 - 1.2.0 Added Google Chrome Extension platform.
 - 1.1.0 Added support for hiding videos in addition to live streams.
 - 1.0.0 First release.
 Only Userscript platform is supported.

-# Known issues
-- "infinite scroll" doesn't work on new layout